Jordan-Morales/turbo-spork-front/README.md

 ##Unsolved Problems / Challenges
 - Some issues with re-rendering the view after form change are still present.
 - Future goal to allow filtering of data by location or other parameters.

+##New Challenges
+- Rework code for Heroku-20 or Heroku-22